 Soft skills and why are they important

 Soft skills are essential not only for finding a job but also for career growth.
 Most recruiters agree that soft skills can get an employee promoted to a higher position.

 A good set of soft skills for a resume is hard to find.
 Thus, demonstrating your soft skills from the get-go can give you a great advantage.

 Soft skills will enable you to thrive in your workplace.
 After all, you will always need to communicate and solve problems within the workplace.
 This is why identifying and highlighting your soft skills is vital to your success in the job hunt.

 Here are the 60 soft skills for resume employers are looking for right now:

 1. Communication skills

 Communication skills are at the top of the soft skills list because they are vital to professional success.
-Whatever the job, you will need to communicate with customers, colleagues, or vendors.
+You will need to communicate with customers, colleagues, or vendors, whatever the job.
 This also includes communicating via phone or email.
 Strong communication skills will allow you to get your point across.
 Also, you will be able to agree with those around you.
 Apart from communicating your ideas, you should also be a good listener.
 Actively listening to those around you will help you solve problems and be a better team member.

 - Verbal communication,

 - Non-verbal communication